CN-Tower/dir-parser/README.md

   -r, --reverse                   reverse the parsed dir-tree nodes.
   -s, --silent                    not show the parsed dir-tree in terminal.
   -f, --fileFirst                 print files first, before directories.
-  -F, --fileOnly                  Pase files only.
+  -F, --fileOnly                  pase files only.
-  -D, --dirOnly                   Pase directories only, and it only takes effect when fileOnly is false.
+  -D, --dirOnly                   pase directories only, and it only takes effect when fileOnly is false.
   -I, --ignores <ignores..>       ignore some directories or files by name.
   -N, --no-dirInfo                hide file and directory number info on the result top.
   --paths <paths..>               filter directories or files by path.
   --includes <includes..>         filter directories or files by name.
   --excPatterns <excPatterns...>  exclude directories or files by RegExp.
+  -H, --Help                      output chinese usage information.(打印中文帮助信息.)
   -h, --help                      output usage information
 ```